spepler/shell-extras/_episodes/16-job-control.md

 already running in the foreground, Control-Z will pause it and return control to the shell.
 We can then use `fg` to resume it in the foreground, or `bg` to resume it as a background job.
-For example, let's run `analyze` again, and then type Control-Z. The shell immediately tells us that our program has been stopped, and gives us its job number:
+For example, let's run `analyze` again, and then press Control-Z. The shell immediately tells us that our program has been stopped, and gives us its job number:

 ~~~